 London lifestyle & travels with kids and babies

-Back from wonderful 4 days in Paris with toddlers and thrilled to confirm the city that I love and used to live in is absolutely feasible and gorgeous with kids!
-Furthermore, I got to re-discover through their eyes new thrills and joys, so added delighst!
-Paris end of May temperatures have been between 28-32 degrees Celsius, one shower of 10 minutes and otherwise uninterrupted blue skies; so we all loved the break from London grey landscapes.
+Back again from wonderful 4 days in Paris with toddlers and thrilled to confirm the city that I love and used to live in is absolutely feasible and gorgeous with kids!
+Furthermore, ever time I get to re-discover through their eyes new thrills and joys, so added delighst!
+End of May in Paris, temperatures have been between 28-32 degrees Celsius, one shower of 10 minutes and otherwise uninterrupted blue skies; so we all loved the break from London grey landscapes.
+Mid April 2022 we had mixed weather, but Easter week-end was gloriously warm and sunny.

-The parents loved their evenings in as well, the balcony is perfect for al fresco dinners overlooking the lively but still residential Rue Belles Feuilles and we did indulge into French savoury delights as well as my favourite soundtracks: Yann Tiersen (Amelie Poulain amidst others), Mylene Farmer, oldies and goldies like Joe Dassin, Charles Aznavour, Edith Piaf and Dalida (prompted by the exhibition hosted by Palais Galliera and visited earlier in the day).
-We very much approved our hosts choice of music as well, an evening we just listened to their opera selections and feasted on yum sushi from the Sushiman downstairs.
-With kids in bed more or less 8pm exhausted from so much sightseeing and French goodies, we had delightful evenings in, feet up and rose down.
-Somehow I also managed to read a couple of French books belonging to our hosts: La Tour Eiffel – fascinating stories, from concept, design and construction as well as Comment ne pas devenir Parisien – a hillarious guide book, laughed hard at the sections of Pregnancy, style and blooming required in Paris; dating and love affairs; Raising kids in busy, cultural and merciless trendy city.
+And whilst in Paris, the parents love their evenings as well, with a balcony or terrace is magic to have al fresco dinners overlooking the lively but still residential 8eme/ 16eme or 17emese, indulge into French savoury delights as well as my favourite soundtracks: Yann Tiersen (Amelie Poulain amidst others), Mylene Farmer, oldies and goldies like Joe Dassin, Charles Aznavour, Edith Piaf and Dalida (prompted by the exhibition hosted by Palais Galliera and visited earlier in the day).
+With kids in bed more or less 8pm exhausted from so much sightseeing and French goodies, we had delightful evenings, feet up and rose down.
+Somehow I also managed to read a couple of French books: La Tour Eiffel – fascinating stories, from concept, design and construction as well as Comment ne pas devenir Parisien – a hillarious guide book, laughed hard at the sections of Pregnancy, style and blooming required in Paris; dating and love affairs; Raising kids in busy, cultural and merciless trendy city.
 La Tour Eiffel book also proved very popular with our almost 4 years old and prompted us on our last morning to take a trip by stairs – we managed just a bit higher than the first floor as our young Spiderman decided that was high enough for his liking.

-The flat was the perfect base for our Paris with toddlers daily trips: 15 minutes by foot to Trocadero, 25 minutes by foot Tour Eiffel, 20 minutes to Jardin d’acclimatation and La fondation Louis Vuiton, 15 minutes by Arc de triumph and the top of Champs Elysees.
+Le Collectionneur was the perfect base for our Paris with toddlers daily trips: 25 minutes by foot to Trocadero, 30 minutes by foot Tour Eiffel, 40 minutes to Jardin d’acclimatation and La fondation Louis Vuiton, 10 minutes by Arc de triumph and the top of Champs Elysees.

 So first evening, barely arrived, we’ve done Trocadero – evening picnic, with kids wondering for the first time at la Tour Eiffel and after the initial surprise and delight, just running after pigeons and chasing each other.